jaminthorns/vscode-gitterm/ideas.md

 This would possibly have similar functionality as opening a file at commit in editor.
 Here's a helpful comment for implementation details: https://github.com/Microsoft/vscode/issues/34623#issuecomment-423742923

+## Line Blame

+Allow user to open blame for a line or line range instead of the whole file in the same way as line history.
+This can take advantage of the line translation logic that line history does.